Get involved with Spectrum's research program.

 Volunteering to participate in research is a personal decision.
 We all need to carefully consider the risks and benefits before taking part.
-Potential benefits and risks that might be applicable to you.
+Find out the potential benefits and risks that might be applicable to you.

 We have a range of projects that are currently recruiting.
 All of the projects that are listed here have been approved by the Eastern Health Human Research and Ethics Committee.
-Details of these projects appear below.
-Please check the associated ‘flyer’ in the first instance to familiarise yourself with the purpose and requirements of a project, then email the contact person named on the flyer if you would like further information.
+The titles of these projects are listed below.
+Please check the information via the associated link in the first instance to familiarise yourself with each project’s purpose and requirements, then email the contact person named in the link if you would like further information.

 Does depression experienced by someone diagnosed with BPD differ from depressive disorder?